Installing ARTIQ¶

 Alternatively, add the following line:

-trusted-users = <username> # Replace <username> with the user invoking `nix`
+trusted-users = <username> # Replace <username> with your username

-This will set your user as a trusted user, allowing the use of any untrusted substituters.
+This will set your user as a trusted user, allowing you to specify untrusted substituters.

 Warning